2009 Texas Longhorns football team

 The 2009 Texas Longhorns football team (variously "Texas" or "UT" or the "Horns") represented the University of Texas at Austin in the 2009 NCAA Division I FBS football season.
 The team was coached by Mack Brown.
 Texas played their home games in Darrell K Royal–Texas Memorial Stadium.

 The Longhorns finished the season 13–1, and 8–0 in Big 12 play.
-They represented the Big 12 South Division in the Big 12 Championship Game where they defeated Nebraska 13–12 to become Big 12 Champions.
-The team finished the regular season ranked #2 in the Bowl Championship Series to earn a berth in the BCS National Championship Game where they were defeated by Alabama 37–21.
-Texas finished the season ranked #2 in the AP and coaches poll.
+They represented the Big 12 South Division in the Big 12 Championship Game, where they defeated Nebraska, 13–12, to become Big 12 champions.
+The team finished the regular season ranked No. 2 in the Bowl Championship Series to earn a berth in the BCS National Championship Game where they were defeated by Alabama, 37–21.
+Texas finished the season ranked No. 2 in the AP and Coaches polls.